mattma/ember-rocks/README.md

 Just like [lodash](lodash.com) is a project which solve the same problem that [underscore](http://underscorejs.com/) does, [Ember Rocks](https://github.com/mattma/ember-rocks) is trying to solve similar problem that [ember-cli](https://github.com/stefanpenner/ember-cli) does.
 I will try to sync the features from [ember-cli](https://github.com/stefanpenner/ember-cli) to [Ember Rocks](https://github.com/mattma/ember-rocks).

 What is on my road map?
 Ember Add-on, component with d3 support, and more.
 PRs is highly welcomed and appreciated.

-## Getting Started

-    npm install -g ember-rocks

-After it is done, you should have a global command `em` available.
-Try `em --help`, you should see a list of helper information.
-Try `em generate --help` to see a specific command helper information.

 ## Quick Start